Table of Contents

 ~Ralph Waldo Emersen

-So, how do you choose a doctor you can trust and who will help you maximize your health?
+When choosing a doctor you can trust, who will help you maximize your health?
 First, make sure you’re choosing a physician that your health plan allows.
 Review your policy beforehand.
 Many also list approved physicians, giving you a good starting point.
 Make a list of approved physicians to consider.

 Is the Doctor Board Certified?